willymcallister/willymcallister.github.io/_articles/rlc-natural-response-variations.md

 <p class="caption">Critically damped series $\text{RLC}$ with an initial current.
 The gray lines are the two terms in the solution.
 The upper gray line is $\text I_0\,e^{-\alpha t}$.
 The lower gray line is $-\alpha \text I_0\,t\,e^{-\alpha t}$.
 Add them together to get the blue result.</p>

-Talk it through,
 * The current starts at $i = \text I_0 = 1.75\,\text A$.
 * It goes negative at $0.5$ seconds, and then decays back up to zero.
-* With an initial current, the critically damped response crosses the voltage axis one time.
+* When there is an initial current, the critically damped response crosses the time axis one time and then decays to $0$.

 ### Critically damped simulation models